sarahabell/sarahabell.me/_posts/2020-09-30-Artists-at-Shiplake.md

 ## Sarah at the show

-Sarah will be there throughout, showing her ceramics and polymerclay bead jewellery.
+I will be there throughout, showing my ceramics and polymerclay bead jewellery.

 I am hoping to show new ceramics straight out of my kiln.